Claus Lundekvam: Playing career

+International career

+Lundekvam made his international debut for the Norwegian U21 team in 1994 and his senior debut for the Norwegian national team in November 1995.
+His first international goal, against Bosnia-Herzegovina in 2002, was the 1,000th goal in the history of the Norwegian national team.
+Lundekvam was capped 40 times for the national team, often as captain, and scored two goals.

 Later career

-Lundekvam later had problems with depression, abusing cocaine and alcohol following his retirement.
+Following his retirement, Lundekvam continued residing in Southampton before returning to Norway with his family.
+Lundekvam would later reveal that he had problems with depression, drugs and alcohol after his playing career.
 About his addiction he said: "I would drink two litres of hard liquor and do between five and ten grams of cocaine every day."
 Lundekvam got help to overcome his addiction and issues at Sporting Chance Clinic, a recovery facility for athletes set up by former Arsenal captain Tony Adams.

-In July 2012, Lundekvam claimed that he, team-mates and opposing captains were involved in betting fraud during their playing days.
-"We could make deals with the opposing captain about, for example, betting on the first throw, the first corner, who started with the ball, a yellow card or a penalty.
+In July 2012, Lundekvam claimed that he, team-mates and opposing captains were involved in betting fraud during their playing days, stating that: "We could make deals with the opposing captain about, for example, betting on the first throw, the first corner, who started with the ball, a yellow card or a penalty.
 Those were the sorts of thing we had influence over."
-These allegations were later denied by Lundekvam's former team-mate and captain, Francis Benali.

-Following his retirement, Lundekvam later returned to Norway with his then-wife Nina, their two children and a dog named Lucky.
-In 2015, he released his biography detailing his career and struggles with addiction and mental health.
+The allegations were later denied by Lundekvam's former team-mate and captain Francis Benali.
+In 2015, he released his autobiography detailing his career and struggles with addiction and mental health.
 Lundekvam worked regularly as a pundit for TV 2, the largest commercial broadcaster in Norway, until 2016.
 Lundekvam now works with the Psychiatry Alliance in Bergen to help others with mental health and drug issues by sharing his own experiences.